m4ttsch/omscs-notes-notes/computer-networks/transport-and-application-layers.md

 `UnAcked Data Sent = LastByteSent - LastByteAcked`

-To not overflow the receiver’s buffer, the sender needs to make sure that the maximum number of unacknowledged bytes it sends are no more than the rwnd.
+To not overflow the receiver's buffer, the sender needs to make sure that the maximum number of unacknowledged bytes it sends are no more than the rwnd.

 Thus we need:

-`LastByteSent – LastByteAcked <= rwnd`
+`LastByteSent - LastByteAcked <= rwnd`

 **Caveat:** However, there is one scenario where this scheme has a problem.
 Consider a scenario, if the receiver had informed the sender that `rwnd = 0`, and thus the sender stops sending data.
 Also, assume that B has nothing to send to A. Now, as the application processes the data at the receiver, the receiver buffer is cleared but the sender may never know that new buffer space is now available and will be blocked from sending data even when receiver buffer is empty.